Fundamental building block for all-optical scalable quantum networks: Building blocks for quantum network

 The transmission rate $R$ is determined by the processing time $t_0$ in the repeater.
 We first assume that the slowest component in the repeater is the measurement process, and it takes $t_0=10~\mu$s ($1~\mu$s) (for fair comparison with other proposals \cite{Azuma15,Muralidharan14,Munro12}).
 Our protocol then achieves $R\sim 70$ KHz (0.7 MHz) for 1,000 km transmission (almost the same for 10,000 km).
 It shows the exponential superiority over the conventional all-optical approaches such as single photon transmission ($\sim10^{-10}$ Hz for 1,000 km even with a high-repetition $10$ GHz photon source) or quantum relays \cite{Jacobs2002,Riedmatten2004}.
-Compared to the standard repeater protocols \cite{Sangouard11}, it is also several (at least 5 to 6) order of magnitude faster.
-Moreover, it costs nearly an order of magnitude less photons for achieving comparable speeds with recent advanced matter-based \cite{Munro12} and all-optical based schemes~\cite{Azuma15} (Details of the comparison with other proposals is in Supplementary material).
-In addition, ultrafast communications with rates up to or beyond GHz may also be expected.
-Note that the operations required in CBM are linear optics and photon detections, and the necessary feedforward is two or three steps (as $j=1$ or 2 in the Table.~\ref{table:resulttable}) of wave plate operations.
-It may be thus suitable to be structured by integrated optics, enabling (sub)nanosecond operation time \cite{Prevedel2007}.
-In our analysis, we also considered the effects of losses and imperfections on both qubits during the time for producing $\ket{\Phi^+}$ from photon pairs (see Supplementary material), but more efficient and faster generation may be expected with on-demand entangled photon sources \cite{Schwartz2016}.
+Compared to the standard repeater protocols \cite{Sangouard11,Briegle98,DLCZ,Dur99,Kok2003,Simon2007}, it is several (at least 5 to 6) order of magnitude faster.
+Remarkably, it also outperforms recent advanced matter-based \cite{Munro12} and all-optical based schemes~\cite{Azuma15}; it costs only an order of magnitude less ($\sim18\%$) photons to reach comparable speeds with their maximum performance \cite{Munro12,Azuma15}, and achieves nearly unit transmission probability ($Rt_0\sim1$) if the same amount of photons are used (Details of the comparison with other proposals are in Appendix~\ref{asec:compR}).